Darren Woodson: 2003

-On March 26, 2003, the Dallas Cowboys hired Bill Parcells as their new head coach.
-Head coach Bill Parcells retained Woodson and Roy Williams as the starting safeties in 2003.
+On March 26, 2003, the Cowboys hired Bill Parcells as their new head coach.
+Parcells retained Woodson and Roy Williams as the starting safeties in 2003.
 In Week 8, he collected a season-high ten combined tackles (seven solo) during a 16–0 loss at the Tampa Bay Buccaneers.
 On December 7, 2003, Woodson made six solo tackles and a season-high three pass deflections in the Cowboys' 36–10 loss at the Philadelphia Eagles in Week 14.
 He started in all 16 games in 2003 and recorded 85 combined tackles (65 solo), 14 pass deflections, an interception, and a sack.

 2004

 On July 27, 2004, Woodson underwent surgery to remove a herniated disc and was unable to physically participate in training camp.
 He sustained the injury while working out the previous week.
-On September 6, 2004, the Dallas Cowboys placed Woodson on their Physically unable to participate list and he remained inactive for all 16 games.
+On September 6, 2004, the Cowboys placed Woodson on their physically unable to participate list and he remained inactive for all 16 games.

 Retirement

 On December 29, 2004, Woodson officially announced his retirement from the NFL.
-He was the last remaining member of the Dallas Cowboys' dynasty.
-He retired as the Dallas Cowboys' all-time leading tackler with 813 career tackles.
+He was the last remaining member of the Dallas Cowboys dynasty.
+He retired as the Dallas Cowboys' all-time leading tackler with 1,350 career tackles.

-At the press conference to announce Woodson's retirement, Bill Parcells, then head coach of the Cowboys, said: "[Woodson is] the kind of guy that makes this profession something that you like to engage in.
+At the press conference to announce Woodson's retirement, Parcells, then head coach of the Cowboys, said: "[Woodson is] the kind of guy that makes this profession something that you like to engage in.
 He's the epitome of a professional.
 He does epitomize that in every sense.
 What he did in playing and his approach to the game."

 During his retirement press conference, Woodson said, "When I put that helmet on, I laid it on the line.
 Not just for this team, but for everyone here.
 I laid it on the line every time I put that helmet on.
 I wanted to win so bad, that nothing else really mattered.
 The most important thing was giving everything I had each time I stepped out on the field.
 And I think I did that."

 Hall of Fame consideration

 In October 2008, Woodson became a first-time candidate on the Pro Football Hall of Fame's preliminary list.
 In September 2011, he was included on the preliminary list of nominees for the Pro Football Hall of Fame Class of 2012.

-In February 2011, ESPN.com writer Tim MacMahon wrote that Woodson “deserves serious Hall of Fame consideration and should join the Triplets on the modern side of the Dallas Cowboys Ring of Honor.”
+In February 2011, ESPN.com writer Tim MacMahon wrote that Woodson "deserves serious Hall of Fame consideration and should join the Triplets on the modern side of the Dallas Cowboys Ring of Honor."

 On August 4, 2015, the Dallas Cowboys announced that Woodson would be inducted into the Cowboys Ring of Honor.
-The official ceremony took place Nov 1 against the Seahawks at AT&T Stadium.
+The official ceremony took place on November 1 against the Seahawks at AT&T Stadium.
 Woodson is the eighth defensive player inducted into the Ring of Honor, and just the second who played in the 1990s era, along with Charles Haley.